ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_PASSES.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>
 <h2>Passes&nbsp;Postback</h2>
 <div id="page-content"><p><strong>Brief Overview:</strong></p>
-<p>This document will provide a technical description of the PASS POSTBACK API.
+<p>This document will provide a technical description of the pass postback API.
 This API allows to send Pass information back to your server whenever pass generation is triggered.</p>
-<p><strong>PASS GENERATION</strong></p>
+<p><strong>Pass Generation:</strong></p>
-<p>If pass generate postback API is enabled, then you will receive Postback notification for every pass generated in your account.
+<p>If the generate pass postback API is enabled, then you will receive postbacks for every pass generated in your account.</p>
-All the postbacks are sent as HTTP POST requests on the URL you have used to set it up on Account API settings.</p>
 <p><a name="the_xml_bundle1"></a> <strong>The GENERATE PASS XML Bundle:</strong></p>
 <p>The XML bundle has the following structure:</p>
 <pre>